ComputeCanada/magic_castle/scenario.md

 agent connection enabled: `ssh -A centos@cluster_ip`.
 3. SSH in the management node : `ssh centos@mgmt01`

+### Deactivate Puppet

+If you plan to modify configuration files manually, you will need to deactivate Puppet.
+Otherwise, you might find out that your modifications to the file dissapear in a window of 5 minutes.

+To avoid this, you will have to delete root crontab.
+To delete root crontab, enter : `sudo crontab -r`.
+This command will need to be run on every node that runs a service that will be affected by your modification to a configuration file.

+For example, if you plan to modify the `submit.sh` file of JupyterHub, delete root crontab of the login node.

 ### Replace the User Accounts Password

 A four words password might not be ideal for workshops with new users